SpoonBuoy/kafka-stream/README.md

 ## Running Tests

 To run the tests and verify everything is set up correctly, use the following command:
+<br><br>
+NOTE: The test by default runs with timeout of 10 Minutes however if test fails due to blocking database operations, set the timeout flag -timeout=9999h in the below command
 ```
 go test ./... -v
 ```